pygeode/pygeode.github.io/_sources/basic_ops.txt

 .. ipython::

-  In [3]: print t_av[:]
+  In [4]: print t_av[:] # Slower: data is loaded, and the averaging is carried out

 This should be kept in mind for the rest of the tutorial!
-We'll get a bit lazy: what line 2 in the code above really does is return a new PyGeode variable that represents the mean over the longitude axis of the source variable, without actually calculating the mean, but we'll just say that we've computed the mean.
+We'll get a bit lazy: what line 3 in the code above really does is return a new PyGeode variable that represents the mean over the longitude axis of the source variable, without actually calculating the mean, but we'll just say that we've computed the mean.
 All of the operations in this section work this way - in fact, almost all of the